Tee-DataA/Capstone/README_main.md

 John's primary focus is on the manufacturing industry, where he seeks to identify sectors with significant growth potential and strong returns on investment.
 He is particularly interested in industries that are poised for expansion due to technological advancements, favorable economic policies, and increasing global demand.

 Geographic Interest:
 As a global investor, John is open to investment opportunities across the world.
-However, he has a particular interest in Europe and the UK, given his familiarity with the region's economic landscape and regulatory environment.
+However, he has a particular interest in Asia.
 He is also keen on exploring opportunities in emerging markets, where he believes there is substantial untapped potential.

 Investment Criteria: